 Drafted: Second Round, 64th overall by Minnesota Vikings

 Pro Career: After spending much of his rookie year serving as a backup, Jackson got his first start in week 16.
-Despite and 8-4 record as a starter in 2007, Jackson had just nine touchdowns next to 12 interceptions and averaged 159 yards passing a game.
+Despite an 8-4 record as a starter in 2007, Jackson had just nine touchdowns next to 12 interceptions and averaged 159 yards passing a game.
 After being benched for Gus Frerotte in 2008, Jackson started the final three games to help Minnesota reach the playoffs.
 He signed with Seattle in 2011 and had the best year of his career, finishing with 3,091 yards passing, throwing 14 touchdowns and 13 interceptions.
 After being traded to Buffalo in 2012, he resigned with Seattle in 2013 and was the backup to Russell Wilson as they won Super Bowl XLVIII.

-Bottom Line: Jackson showed flashes of being a playmaking quarterback, but couldn't do it consistently enough to garner long term commitment from any one team.
+Bottom Line: Jackson showed flashes of being a playmaking quarterback, but couldn't do it consistently enough to garner long-term commitment from any one team.
 In 10 seasons, he recorded 7,263 passing yards to go with 39 touchdowns and 35 interceptions.
-He was a below average starter and above average backup in the right system.
+He was a below-average starter and above-average backup in the right system.